Tanzania

 east of Long.
 060° 00′ E, avoiding the area between the Somali coast and north and

-European Union Maritime Security Centre.
-A 24-hour visual and radar watch must be
+west of the Seychelles.
+A 24-hour visual and radar watch must be maintained as early

-maintained as early sightings/detection and accurate assessment will allow Masters
+sightings/detection and accurate assessment will allow Masters to take evasive action

-to take evasive action and increase speed, and at the same time request assistance
+and increase speed, and at the same time request for assistance and escape.

 Due to the unprecedented number of Somali pirate incidents, the IMB calls for all